Pelham-Lab/rhythmidia/README.md

 3. Rotate your image so that the growth direction of the tubes is from left to right across your screen<br />
     a.
 To rotate your image 90 degrees clockwise, click the button labeled “Rotate”<br />
 4. When you are satisfied with your image’s orientation, click the button labeled “Lock & Analyze Image”
-5. Rhythmidia will try to identify horizontal lines corresponding to the horizontal boundaries of the tubes in your image, including the lower and upper bounds below and above the final and first tubes.
+5. Rhythmidia will try to identify horizontal lines corresponding to the horizontal boundaries of the tubes in your image, including the lower and upper bounds below and above the final and first tubes
     a.
-One line between each two tubes.
+One line between each two tubes
 ![Horizontal Line Identification](images/screenshots/ImageAnal2.png)
 6. You will be directed to verify these lines:<br />
     a.
 To remove an incorrect line, simply click on the line<br />